Maverick8479/AAROGYACHAR/README.md

 <h1 align="center">🩺 Aarogyachar</h1>
-<h3 align="center">A Smart E-Pharmacy and Disease Prediction Platform Powered by AI</h3>

 ## 🧠 Overview

-**Aarogyachar** is an AI-driven e-pharmacy platform developed using **Streamlit** and **Flutter**, aimed at providing smart disease prediction and personalized home remedies based on user symptoms.
+**Aarogyachar** is a Smart E-Pharmacy and Disease Prediction Platform developed using **Streamlit** and **Flutter**, aimed at providing smart disease prediction and personalized home remedies based on user symptoms.
 ---

 ## 🚀 Features